kedweber/com_carousel/README.md

     "moyo/carousel": "1.0.*",
 ```

-Afterward, just run `composer update` from the root of your Joomla project.
+Afterward, just run `composer install` from the root of your Joomla project.

 ### jsymlinker